-Click the “Test” button on the Telegram configuration panel to make sure that everything is configured properly.
+Click the “Test” button on the Telegram configuration panel inside Bookmap to make sure that everything is configured properly.
 You should receive a test notification message in Telegram from your bot if everything is OK, or an error message describing the problem otherwise.

 6. Enable Telegram notifications

-Enable Telegram notifications by checking the “Enable Telegram alerts” checkbox on icebergs or stops alerts settings panel, or both.
+Finally, you must enable Telegram notifications by checking the “Enable Telegram alerts” checkbox on icebergs or stops alerts settings panel, or both.

 The latest version of Bookmap includes some performance optimizations.

-When the application is under heavy load and new events happen faster than Bookmap can process, an aggregation mechanism turns on.
+When the application is under heavy load and new events happen faster than Bookmap can process, an aggregation mechanism automatically turns on.

-In this mode, Bookmap aggregates several individual events into one, improving performance at the cost of losing accuracy.
+In this mode, Bookmap aggregates several individual events into one, improving performance at the cost of losing some accuracy.